ICWeiner/FEUP-FSI/LOGBOOK11.md

 ### Task 1: Becoming a Certificate Authority (CA)

-In this task, we will make ourselves a root CA, and generate a certificate for this CA. First we started by copying openssl.cnf to our working directory, so then we can change it.
+In this task, we will make ourselves a root CA, and generate a certificate for this CA. First we started by copying openssl.cnf to our working directory, so that we can change it.

 ```shell
 # cd path/to/Labsetup
 cp /usr/lib/ssl/openssl.cnf ./openssl.cnf
 ```

-Then, like resquested, we uncomment the unique subject line, under [CA default], inside the openssl.cnf file to allow the creation of certifications with the same subject.
+Then, like requested, we uncomment the unique subject line, under [CA default], inside the openssl.cnf file to allow the creation of certifications with the same subject.

 ```shell
 dir = ./demoCA